 Interns attend an overnight retreat for spiritual reflection, refreshment, and relationship building.

-3. Reports and Self-evaluation - Due by October 15
+3. Reports and Self-evaluation - Due by December 15 of Year 1

 - COM-D contact person submits a brief report about his/her conversations with interns.